NativeScript/firebase/packages/firebase-auth/README.md

 const auth = firebase().auth(secondaryApp);
 ```

-### Authentication state
+### Listen to the authentication state change

-In many cases, you will need to know about the authentication state of your user, such as whether they're logged in or logged out.

-To subscribe to these changes, call the addAuthStateChangeListener() method on your FirebaseAuth instance:
+To subscribe to auth state change event, call the `addAuthStateChangeListener` method on your FirebaseAuth class returned by `firebase().auth()`:

 ```ts
 import { firebase } from '@nativescript/firebase-core';